 With a good job description, you will already attract seo specialist more in line with what you expect.
 But the process is still long.

 Then, with resumes in hand, you can now filter based on job requirements (fluent English, for example), qualifications and experience.

 Then you have two options:

-- take the SEO test before the interviews;
+- Take the SEO Assessment Test before the interviews;

 In the first option, you may find technically over-prepared candidates who are not aligned with the company’s culture or who have other impediments.